dashpay/grovedb/adr/path.md

 paths created from slices, `SubtreePathBuilder` with fully owned data, or a complex mix of derived paths.

+### Derivation and inplace update methods
+#### Parent Path Derivation
+`SubtreePath` and `SubtreePathBuilder` both provide methods to derive a parent path.
+These methods
+return:
+- a new `SubtreePath` instance representing the parent path that refers to existing data,
+- a path segment that was the last before derivation.

+#### Child Path Derivation
+`SubtreePath` and `SubtreePathBuilder` provide methods to derive a path given a child segment.
+These methods return a new `SubtreePathBuilder` instance representing the child path.
+Child segment could be moved in to builder and this won't affect it's lifetime (will be the lifetime of the most "recent" builder in the derivation chain or initially provided data), or if bytes slice is used as path segment a less lifetime will be chosen.

+#### Inplace update
+`SubtreePathBuilder` provides a `push_segment` method to add a custom path segment to the existing path.
+The same effect could be achieved with subsequent calls to child derivation method, but each segment would act as a node of singly linked list; using `push_segment` packs owned data in one place and could be useful when a sequence of path segments is known and about to become a part of subtree path.

 ## Consequences
 By implementing these changes, we've enhanced the ergonomics of GroveDB internals with a potential for future optimizations and GroveDB decoupling.
 The overall change provides a robust and intuitive